green-coding-solutions/documentation/content/en/docs/measuring/measuring-gui-applications.md

 toc: true
 ---

-GMT can also measure GUI applications.
+GMT can also measure GUI applications that need an active Window Manager (X11 / Wayland etc).

 We only support Linux atm but will update this page once further OS are supported.

 ### Linux